-A ground impact by a meteorite in the Great Lakes Region would have generated seismic shock waves that propagated at 2 to 8 kilometers per second, depending on the characteristics of the surface.
-P-waves traveling at 5 km/sec would have reached the Eastern seaboard approximately 3.5 to 4.5 minutes after the extraterrestrial impact.
 The shock waves of a large impact would have been able to liquefy saturated soil, as commonly happens during earthquakes.
-The ice boulders arriving 6 to 9 minutes after being ejected from the ice sheet would have hit a ground already fluidized by the seismic shocks of the extraterrestrial impact.
-In addition, the tremors produced by the multitude of impacts of huge ice boulders would also have contributed to the fluidization of the surface and speeded up viscous relaxation.
+In addition, the tremors produced by the multitude of impacts of huge ice boulders would also have contributed to the fluidization of the surface and speeded up topographic relaxation.

 Hyperspeed impacts create different types of craters depending on the structure and properties of the target surface.
 Terrestrial craters with diameters of less than 4 km have a simple bowl shape, while larger craters typically have a central uplift from deeper strata or a multi-ring structure (French 1998).
 The uplift is created by the elastic properties of a solid surface which deforms and rebounds when impacted.
 By contrast, the Carolina Bays, even those with a major axis exceeding 10 km, have a uniform type of configuration due the way that impact cavities are formed on unconsolidated, saturated soils by projectiles at slower ballistic speeds.

 A projectile at ballistic speed penetrates a viscous surface by parting the existing layers of the target during the excavation phase of the impact.
-All the energy of the projectile is spent moving the non-elastic material along its path.
-Viscous relaxation during the modification phase, which is driven by gravity, subdues topographic features, such as craters, and partially reconstitutes the stratigraphy by the flow of the material parted during the excavation.
-The leveling process gradually reduces the depth of the cavity, and ground vibrations may accelerate the rate of viscous relaxation by reducing the shear resistance of the soil.
+The energy of the projectile is spent parting the material along its path.
+Viscous relaxation or Topographic relaxation driven by gravity levels the features made by the excavation and reduces the depth of the cavity.

 Stratigraphic Restoration Experiment

-Figure 30 shows the crater made by the oblique impact of an ice ball on a sand-clay target that had been prepared with an underlying red layer approximately two centimeters below the surface.
-The penetration of the impactor through the red layer dragged along some of the red material.
-Figures 31 through 33 show the gradual reduction in depth as the viscous material adjacent to the deepest part flows to fill the cavity.
-The red layer remains at the same level and disappears from view when the impact structure reaches its final configuration because the cavity is filled by centripetal lateral flow of material.
-If the cavity had been filled by upwelling of material from lower strata, the red layer would have been raised and exposed to the surface.
+The image above shows the crater made by an oblique impact on a target that had been prepared with an underlying red layer approximately two centimeters below the surface.
+The images show the gradual reduction in depth as the material flows to fill the cavity.
+The red layer remains at the same level and disappears from view when the impact structure reaches its final configuration.

 The terrestrial models for thawed permafrost and other eolian and lacustrine processes lack a mechanism for explaining the regular elliptical shapes with raised rims of the Carolina Bays and their alignment toward a common radial point which are features more characteristic of impacts.
 The wide range of ages obtained for the Carolina Bays (e.g., Brooks et al., 2010) has been used to suggest that there were multiple periods of Carolina Bay formation by eolian processes and to refute the notion that a single impact event could have been responsible for the formation of the bays.
-However, if the bays were formed from glacier ice impacts and the stratigraphy was reconstituted by viscous relaxation after the ice melted, the material of the bays would have the same physical characteristics as before the impacts, and the age of the material where the bays occur would not be indicative of the time when the bays were formed.
+However, if the bays were reconstituted by gravity, the material of the bays would have the same characteristics as before the impacts without affecting the age characteristics of the underlying material.

-The new model of slow-velocity impacts from ice ejecta resulting from a meteorite impact on the Laurentide ice sheet explains many of the characteristics of the Carolina Bays, including the lack of shock metamorphism and meteorite fragments.
-The model postulates that oblique impacts of glacier ice on the viscous surfaces of the coastline created slanted conical craters that became shallow elliptical pools through viscous relaxation of the substrata.
+The new model explains many of the characteristics of the Carolina Bays, including the lack of shock metamorphism and meteorite fragments.
+The model postulates that oblique impacts on the soft surfaces of the coastline created slanted conical craters that became shallow elliptical pools through topographic relaxation of the substrata.
 The overturned flaps from the impacts became the raised rims of the bays.
 The model can be used to calculate the physical forces that may have been at play in the creation of the bays and provide some clues about the meteorite impact that created the ice boulders.